ABS-CBN: Film

 ABS-CBN Film, best known through its flagship brand Star Cinema, is the film production and distribution arm of ABS-CBN.
-Established in 1993, it is regarded as the leading film studio in the Philippines, responsible for some of the country's most successful and influential movies.
-Its catalog includes blockbuster titles such as Hello, Love, Goodbye, The Hows of Us, Four Sisters and a Wedding, and And the Breadwinner Is....
+Established in 1993, it is one of the leading film studio in the Philippines, responsible for some of the country's most successful and influential movies.
+Since the 2020s, ABS-CBN Film has released some of its titles in cable television and digital platforms such as Netflix, iWant, Viu, Amazon Prime Video, and its official YouTube channel.